Logiqx/wsw-results/docs/tech/diagnostics.md

 - WARNING: Unrecognised GT-31 SN for NAME (CRAFT TYPE) on YYYY-MM-DD - NNN vs NNN
   - This may be important as it occurs when a GT-31 ID is re-used on a second GT-31 device.

 Note: These warning messages listed above will not prevent results from being generated / published but they should be carefully considered.
-It may be important for the appropriate details to be corrected in the entrants list, allowing for a re-run of the reports.
+It may be important for the appropriate details to be corrected in the entrants list, followed by a re-run of the reports.